 What is rotary die cutting?

 Rotary die cutting involves using a customized, machined part to cut through substrate.
-Rotary dies can make a variety of cuts, and is known for its durability.
+Rotary dies can make a variety of cuts, and are known for their durability.

 How Rotary Die Cutting Works in an Industrial Application